-Eating high fiber foods can help reduce the risk of colon cancer.
+Eating high fiber foods can help lower your colon cancer risk factors.
 This may be because fiber, also known as roughage, adds bulk to your digestive system.

 Statistics claim one in 20 Americans will be diagnosed with colon cancer in his or her lifetime.
 The science, however, isn’t all bad.
-According to the American Institute of Cancer Research, 45 percent of colon cancers in the United States are preventable when we add foods that are high in fiber to our diets.
+According to the American Institute of Cancer Research, 45 percent of colon cancers in the United States are preventable when we add high fiber foods to our diets.

-Eating high fiber foods can help reduce the risk of colon cancer.
+Eating high fiber foods can help lower your colon cancer risk factors.
 This may be because fiber, also known as roughage, adds bulk to your digestive system, which shortens the amount of time it takes for waste to travel through your colon.
-And because waste can contain carcinogens, it’s beneficial when it’s removed as quickly as possible.
+And because waste can contain carcinogens, it's best when waste is removed as quickly as possible.
 When bacteria in our lower intestines break down fiber, a substance called butyrate is produced; this may inhibit the growth of tumors of the colon and rectum.

-In addition to the evidence that fiber can help protect you from colon cancer, it also helps to lower cholesterol, prevent constipation, and improve digestion.
+In addition to the evidence that high fiber foods can help protect you from colon cancer, they also helps to lower cholesterol, prevent constipation, and improve digestion.
 That’s why what’s on our plates count.
 Fill two-thirds of your plate with vegetables, fruits, whole grains, beans, and nuts.
 The remaining one-third of your plate is for lean meats or other proteins.

 “There is a lot that fiber does,” said Nancy D. Turner, PhD, research professor and director at Texas A&M University’s Space Life Sciences Mentored Research Program.
 She worked with researchers from Texas A&M and the University of North Carolina to show how a diet containing prunes can positively help reduce the risk of colon cancer.